-The TPS is a multi-employer scheme but sufficient information is not available to use defined benefit accounting.
-The TPS is therefore accounted for as a defined contribution plan and the contributions recognised as an expense in the income statement in the periods during which services are rendered by employees.
-Differences between contributions payable in the year and contributions actually paid are shown as either accruals or prepayments.
+The TPS is a multi-employer scheme and there is insufficient information available to use defined benefit accounting.
+The TPS is therefore treated as a defined contribution plan and the contributions recognised as an expense in the income statement in the periods during which services are rendered by employees.